CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

 |----------------------|----------------------|
 | 2016-01-10T01:55:47Z | 2010-01-01T08:29:58Z |

-Now we have the real max min from the data set, not the dates alphabetically.
+Now we have the real max/min from the data set, not the dates alphabetically.

 We can also use these max/min values to find the number of days in the range: